CrumpLab/cognition/docs/textbook/C1_What_is_Cognition.md

 ### Reproducing Galton's mental imagery work

-Galton conducted his work in the United Kingdom throughout the last half of the 1800s, and like some of his other ideas (that we will discuss shortly), they tended to spread among psychologists in other countries.
+Galton conducted his work in the United Kingdom throughout the last half of the 1800s, and like some of his other ideas (that we will discuss in the next chapter), they tended to spread among psychologists in other countries.
 At the turn of the century, American psychologists were busy using Galton's methods and publishing on the mental imagery abilities of college students.
 For example, in 1896, Armstrong [@armstrongjrImageryAmericanStudents1894] used the same "Breakfast Table" questions as Galton did, but gave them to students at Wesleyan University (a male college).
 The general pattern of results was similar to what Galton found.
 The students reported a wide range of mental imagery abilities, including a small proportion of students who were classified as having little to no visual imagery.

 However, in 1902, French [@frenchMentalImageryStudents1902] asked students at Vassar college (a female college) about their mental imagery abilities with a longer mental imagery questionnaire (by Tichener [@titchenerExperimentalPsychologyManual1905]), that was intended to improve on Galton's original questions.
 The results were mostly consistent with prior results, and the Vassar students reported a wide range of different mental imagery abilities.
 But, one finding was not reproduced.
 All of the 118 students reported at least some mental imagery abilities, and none of them reported that they had zero mental imagery abilities.
 This could mean all of the students happened to have mental imagery abilities, or it could call into question the claims that some people do not have mental imagery.
 One possibility is that the results depend on the questionnaire.
 Galton had 10 questions about mental imagery, Tichener had almost 90 questions that covered imagery for more senses, and potentially gave students more opportunities to claim that they had at least some mental imagery.
 Perhaps, Galton and Armstrong would have found all of their participants reporting at least a little bit of mental imagery if they had used the newer questionnaire by Tichener.